boltlang/Bolt/README.md

  - Scalability, because just like Rust, Bolt takes a _functional_ approach to software design using type traits, favouring composition over inheritance.

+### When will the first version be released?

+We have set the 1st of August as a deadline for version 1.0.0, though there are no guarantees.
+There's a lot of work that still needs to be done, and we prefer to take our time and make the right decisions from the start rather than having to cope with fundamental design issues later on.

+You can have a look at the [first milestone](https://github.com/boltlang/Bolt/milestone/1) for more information.

+### Will this eventually become a community project?

+Most definitely!
+I first want to make sure the design and philosophy is as clear as it can be and that all use-cases have been covered.
+After that, I will start building the necessary infrastructure for discussing RFCs, helping newcomers out, and hosting libraries.
+There's a lot to be done, and I'm looking forward to the exciting new input of early adopters of this programmming language.
+Together we can move mountains!

 ### What languages inspired Bolt?

 Rust and Haskell are two of my favorite languages that you'll notice Bolt